 Making sure these fluids are topped up before an MOT is a must, as garages may turn you away should they not be topped-up.

-Number plates should be in good condition and must meet legal requirements set out by the DVLA – such as using correct font and spacing.
+Ensure number plates are in good condition and meet legal requirements set out by the DVLA – such as using correct font and spacing.

-Before the test, make sure that your number plates are clean, adequately fastened to your vehicle, and that all letters and numbers are easily legible from a distance.
+Before the test, make sure that your number plates are clean, secured to your vehicle, and that all letters and numbers are easily legible from a distance.

 We all know the crucial role seatbelts play in terms of road safety, so keeping these working properly is extremely important.